Currently reading: The best supercars: driven and ranked

 Thanks to a host of chassis and suspension changes, the 911 S/T is one of the sweetest road-going cars of its era, with accurate and responsive handling that befits even the roughest of UK roads.
 It's comfortable too, if a bit noisy.

-It's a remarkably exclusive car, with an initial list price of £231,600.
+It's a remarkably exclusive car and has an initial list price of £231,600.
 That said, you'll probably spend closer to double that if you want one.
-Used examples commanding a price of nearly £500,000.
+Used examples command a price of nearly £500,000.

 Finance this car with Drivenfi